Demosthenian Literary Society: All Night Meeting

 On the Saturday that falls closest to the anniversary of the society's founding, the All Night Meeting is hosted at Demosthenian Hall.
 The All Night Meeting lasts twelve hours, from 7 pm Saturday to 7 am Sunday.
-Dinner is served and then the meeting opens with guest keynote speakers; the meeting then continues with debate among current members, guests, and alumni of the society throughout the night and into the morning.
+Dinner is served, and then the meeting opens with guest keynote speakers; the meeting then continues with debate among current members, guests, and alumni of the society throughout the night and into the morning.
 Each year at the All Night Meeting, current members are recognized for their service and devotion to the society by being awarded Speaker's Keys.

-Hat Debate

-Starting in 1995, the Thursday closest to Halloween has been designated as the date that the Demosthenian Literary Society hosts the annual Hat Debate.
-Members submit resolutions (usually humorous) and challenges (certain tasks people must complete during their speeches) before the program that are then put in a hat to be drawn from.
-Participants are called up one by one to the lectern, pull out a resolution and/or challenge, and then must immediately present a speech in the affirmative while completing the drawn challenge.

-Orations and Declamations

-Once a year in early April, the society hosts a program dedicated to presenting orations and declamations, speeches that are originally written by the presenter and those not written by the presenter, respectively.
-Members may compete in each category of prepared speech for an award of two speaker's points.
-The Judicial Council judges the orations and declamations and declares the winners at the following meeting.

-Intersociety Debate
+Intersociety debate

 Each spring, the Demosthenian and the Phi Kappa Literary Societies hold a debate to highlight the oratory skills of the societies' best speakers.
-Due to a change in relations between the two societies, the 2020 Intersociety Debate would have been held between the Demosthenian Literary Society and the Georgia Debate Union until the COVID-19 suspended the society's operations.
+Due to a change in relations between the two societies, the 2020 Intersociety Debate would have been held between the Demosthenian Literary Society and the Georgia Debate Union until COVID-19 suspended the society's operations.
 The Debate is usually held in the Hatton-Lovejoy courtroom at the University of Georgia School of Law.
 Judges are randomly selected for the debate from a pool of nominations submitted by members of both societies.